sudarshanmhasrup/sudarshanmhasrup/readme.md

 ### Open Source

 I love contributing to open-source projects and creating my own.
-Here are some of the open source projects I’ve created:
+Here are some of the open-source projects I’ve created:

 - [Localina](https://github.com/sudarshanmhasrup/localina): A Kotlin Multiplatform library that supports real-time locale updates in your Compose Multiplatform app.
 I created this library to make it easier to work with Compose